-Our Vision for Landscape and Biodiversity
+Our Vision for Landscape and Biodiversity By 2033 the Iford Estate will be a place where:

 - the special landscapes that make up the Estate are secured for future generations, with many opportunities having been taken to enhance the landscape setting of the Estate - biodiversity is improved across the Estate, through continued innovations in environmentally focused farming practices, the creation of new habitat features on previously farmed land, with every opportunity having been taken to improve existing areas.

-Through the Whole Estate Plan, and the actions and projects that flow out of this process, the Iford Estate will work with key stakeholders:

-- 1. To identify opportunities to create a range of new habitats on land hitherto farmed intensively. - 2.
+Our Commitments Through the Whole Estate Plan, and the actions and projects that flow out of this process, the Iford Estate will work with key stakeholders: - 1.
+To identify opportunities to create a range of new habitats on land hitherto farmed intensively. - 2.
 To investigate opportunities to extend and enhance existing habitat features including by improving connections between existing habitats to create habitat corridors. - 3.
 To identify any species in decline locally (e.g. Wart-biter cricket) and identify opportunities to arrest that decline. - 4.
 To maintain and enhance valued landscapes for the benefit of all residents and visitors to the National Park. - 5.
 To encourage wider access and appreciation of the high quality landscapes on the Iford Estate.
 Each of these commitments underpins the Plan Outcomes set out in Section 9 of this document.
 Landscape and Biodiversity